 Let’s look at yeast, for example.
 When brewing ales, all that yeast is going to get mixed up in the beer.
 Now that brewing is uber-sophisticated, brewers are able to remove the flocculated (clumped together) yeast.

 But what happens when you don’t filter that yeast out?
 Well, those tiny yeast particles can keep floating around.
 Hop compounds will then attach directly to the yeast, resulting in a cloudier beer appearance – and potentially even a purer hop flavor.
+This is what we call an unfiltered IPA.

 What about the flocculated yeast?
 Well, it’s there…and sometimes it stays there.